Drink can: Composition

+In 2001, the Australian Aluminium Council reported that the average Australian-size can weighed approximately 14.9 g.
+Improved manufacturing techniques had allowed Australian manufacturers to reduce metal requirements from the 1992 average of 16.55 g.
+In 2011, an empty U.S.-size can weighed approximately 1/2 oz, with approximately 34 per pound or 70 per kilogram.

 In many parts of the world a deposit can be recovered by turning in empty plastic, glass, and aluminum containers.
 Scrap metal dealers often purchase aluminum cans in bulk, even when deposits are not offered.
 Aluminum is one of the most cost-effective materials to recycle.
 When recycled without other metals being mixed in, the can–lid combination is perfect for producing new stock for the main part of the can—the loss of magnesium during melting is made up for by the high magnesium content of the lid.
 Also, reducing ores such as bauxite into aluminum requires large amounts of electricity, making recycling cheaper than producing new metal.

 Aluminum cans are coated internally to protect the aluminum from oxidizing.
 Despite this coating, trace amounts of aluminum can be degraded into the liquid, the amount depending on factors such as storage temperature and liquid composition.
 Chemical compounds used in the internal coating of the can include types of epoxy resin.